What Is My FIRE Number? How to Calculate Early Retirement

 How Compound Interest Powers FIRE

-The FIRE math works because of compound returns.
-In the early years, your contributions do most of the work.
-But as your portfolio grows, the investment returns take over.
+The math works because of compounding.
+Early on, your contributions do the heavy lifting.
+Later, investment returns take over and do most of the work.
 A $500,000 portfolio earning 7% generates $35,000 in returns in a single year.
-At $1,000,000, that is $70,000.
+At $1,000,000, that's $70,000.
 Eventually, your money makes more money in a year than you can save from your salary.

 This is why starting early is so powerful, and why the Compound Interest Calculator is such a useful tool for FIRE planning.
 Even small contributions in your 20s have decades to compound.